 Add more countries to the bottom of the table and the map will update automatically.
 All the columns are sortable from the pull-down buttons on each heading.

-The main workbook download only works with a recent build of Excel 365 for Windows.
+The main workbook download only works with Excel 365 for Windows.

 That’s not our choice, it’s Microsoft.